 If you are happy for your data to be shared and used for the purposes described in this Privacy Notice then you do not need to do anything.

-If you do NOT want your information to be used for any purpose beyond providing your care you can choose to opt-out.
+If you do NOT want your information to be used for any purpose beyond the Practice providing your care you can choose to opt-out.
 If you wish to do so, please let us know so we can code your record appropriately.
 We will respect your decision if you do not wish your information to be used for any purpose other than your care but in some circumstances as already outlined, we may still be legally required to disclose your data.

 There are two main types of opt-out for sharing personal information ‘beyond your direct care’